20centcroak/github-cheatsheet/cheatsheet.md

     git log --oneline
 > 213cf6c (HEAD -> master) my first commit message

+Now file When the file is modified in the working copy, it has to be put in the staging area, and then commit to be part of the version contr

 ## Remote repository
 ### clone a remote repo
 if no local repo is configured and a remote repo exists, the simplest way is to clone the remote repo that creates a local repo, manages the link between local and remote, copy the git history and create a working copy equivalent to the current branch.